ishag615/ishag615.github.io/README.md

-# Isha Gupta Portfolio Website
+# My Portfolio Website

-A personal portfolio website for Isha Gupta, built as a multi-page static site with interactive galleries, project showcases, leadership stories, and personal interests.
+This is my personal portfolio website: a multi-page static site where I share my projects, artwork, leadership experiences, awards, photo albums, and the pieces of life that make my work feel like mine.

 ## Website Features

-- **About page** with a typewriter-style hero, quick navigation cards, featured work highlights, and a resume link that opens in a new tab.
+- On the **About page**, I introduce myself with a typewriter-style hero, quick navigation cards, featured work highlights, and a resume link that opens in a new tab.
-- **Projects page** with categorized project cards, expandable project details, screenshots, an embedded resume PDF, resume download/open actions, and an embedded CompTIA Security+ certificate.
+- On the **Projects page**, I organize my work with categorized project cards, expandable project details, screenshots, an embedded resume PDF, resume download/open actions, and my embedded CompTIA Security+ certificate.
-- **Art page** with artwork categories, gallery browsing, enlarged artwork viewing, and visual scrapbook-style sections.
+- On the **Art page**, I share my artwork through categories, gallery browsing, enlarged artwork viewing, and scrapbook-style visual sections.
-- **Leadership page** highlighting major leadership roles, including International Student Council, Kent Student Ambassadors, HacKSU, Honors Peer Mentor, and Honors Leadership Academy.
+- On the **Leadership page**, I highlight major roles I have held, including International Student Council, Kent Student Ambassadors, HacKSU, Honors Peer Mentor, and Honors Leadership Academy.
-- **ISC album page** with a sortable photo grid, full-screen carousel viewing, dates, captions, and semester information for each memory.
+- On the **ISC album page**, I collect International Student Council memories in a sortable photo grid with full-screen carousel viewing, dates, captions, and semester information.
-- **Life page** featuring hobbies in alternating scrapbook-style sections, with links to dedicated albums for sunsets, photography, travel, recipes, and fun events.
+- On the **Life page**, I show hobbies and personal interests in alternating scrapbook-style sections, with links to dedicated albums for sunsets, photography, travel, recipes, and fun events.
-- **Simple photo album pages** for sunsets, photography, and travel, each with a clean image grid, enlarged carousel viewing, and a back-to-life button.
+- In the **sunsets, photography, and travel albums**, I use clean image grids, enlarged carousel viewing, and a back-to-life button to make browsing feel simple.
-- **Fun events page** with blog-style event cards in a horizontal carousel, event photos, enlarged photo viewing, and external links that open in new tabs.
+- On the **Fun events page**, I collect event stories in blog-style cards with a horizontal carousel, event photos, enlarged photo viewing, and external links that open in new tabs.
-- **Awards page** with a simple awards and scholarships list plus an auto-scrolling awards photo reel.
+- On the **Awards page**, I list awards and scholarships and include an auto-scrolling awards photo reel.
-- **Shared navigation and footer** across the main pages, with contact links for email, LinkedIn, Instagram, and GitHub.
+- Across the site, I use shared navigation and footer sections with contact links for email, LinkedIn, Instagram, and GitHub.
-- **Responsive design** for desktop and mobile layouts, including mobile-friendly galleries, navigation, and carousels.
+- I designed the site to be responsive across desktop and mobile layouts, including mobile-friendly galleries, navigation, and carousels.